systemd/mkosi/README.md

 systemd based images may be generated.
 Moreover, for bootable images only *EFI* systems are supported (not plain *MBR/BIOS*).

-Currently, the *EFI* boot loader does not support *SecureBoot*, and hence cannot generate signed *SecureBoot* images.

 All generated *GPT* disk images may be booted in a local container directly with: